Joanna Wysocka

 Joanna Krystyna Wysocka is a biologist, a professor at Stanford University, and a Howard Hughes Medical Institute Investigator.
 She specializes in chemical and systems biology as well as developmental biology.

 Wysocka was elected to the American Academy of Arts and Sciences in 2018, as a European Molecular Biology Organization international member in 2019, and the National Academy of Sciences in 2024.

 Early life and education

 Wysocka was born in Poland.
 She finished high school in Łódź.
 When she was in university, she spent a summer working with molecular biologist Winship Herr at Cold Spring Harbor Laboratory and was invited back to do her Ph.D.

 In 1998, she earned her M.Sc. from Warsaw University in molecular biology and moved to the United States for her Ph.D. in biochemistry from Institute of Biochemistry and Biophysics Polish Academy of Sciences (Instytut Biochemii i Biofizyki Polskiej Akademii Nauk) and Cold Spring Harbor Laboratory.

-In 2006, she completed a postdoctoral fellowship with David Allis at the Rockefeller University, specializing in chromatin biology.
+In 2006, she completed a postdoctoral fellowship with David Allis at Rockefeller University, specializing in chromatin biology.
 During her postdoc, she discovered the structural fold in human proteins known as PHD fingers.